AboutDocs-first ecosystemBuilt for shipping

 PyColors is a docs-first open-core SaaS ecosystem: UI foundations, product patterns, examples, starters, and a premium path designed to help builders learn the product logic, validate credible interfaces, and move toward real business wiring when it matters.

 Created by Patrice Parny, founder of PyColors.
 The goal is not to ship random assets.
-The goal is to build a system that compounds.
+The goal is to build a system that compounds over time.

 Why PyColors exists